arthurhsu/lovefield-ts/README.md

 ## Port progress

-1. Move all files to use Typescript
+1. Move all files to use Typescript (except API tester and perf benchmark)
 2. Design dist mechanism and publish npm package (not started)
 3. Release and improve upon, [tracked by issues](https://github.com/arthurhsu/lovefield-ts/issues?q=is%3Aissue+is%3Aopen+label%3Aenhancement)